-All of our directors, officers and holders of more than 5% of our capital stock and securities convertible into or exchangeable for our capital stock and the holders of the Private Placement Shares have agreed, for a period of 180 days after the effective date of the registration statement, subject to certain exceptions, not to, directly or indirectly, offer, sell, contract to sell, pledge, grant any option to purchase, make any short sale, or otherwise dispose of or hedge any of our shares of common stock, any options or warrants to purchase our shares of common stock, or any securities convertible into, or exchangeable for or that represent the right to receive our shares of common stock without the prior written consent of the underwriters.
+All of our directors, officers and holders of more than 5% of our capital stock and securities convertible into or exchangeable for our capital stock have agreed, and the holders of the Private Placement Shares will agree prior to the completion of this offering, for a period of 180 days after the effective date of the registration statement, subject to certain exceptions, not to, directly or indirectly, offer, sell, contract to sell, pledge, grant any option to purchase, make any short sale, or otherwise dispose of or hedge any of our shares of common stock, any options or warrants to purchase our shares of common stock, or any securities convertible into, or exchangeable for or that represent the right to receive our shares of common stock without the prior written consent of the underwriters.
 The underwriters may, in their discretion, release any of the securities subject to these lock-up agreements at any time.
 Upon the expiration of the lock-up period, all of the shares subject to such lock-up restrictions will become eligible for sale, subject to applicable statutory limitations discussed elsewhere in this prospectus.